-To install CASA Manager on Linux, see Section 2.2, "Using CASA with Linux," on page 18.
-To install CASA Manager on Windows, see Section 3.2, "Using CASA with Windows," on page 22.
-CASA Manager has not yet been implemented for MacIntosh devices.
+To install CASA Manager on Linux, see Section 2.2, "Using CASA with Linux," on page 14.
+To install CASA Manager on Windows, see Section 3.2, "Using CASA with Windows," on page 18.

 User credentials (secrets) are created automatically when installing and instantiating many routine applications and services on a system, such "name" and "password" values.
-For example, user secrets for SS_CredSet:GroupWise is created when the Novell[®] GroupWise[®] application is used, as shown in the Secrets-ID window in Figure 4-1 on page 26.
+For example, user secrets for SS_CredSet:GroupWise is created when the Novell[®] GroupWise[®] application is used, as shown in the Secrets-ID window in Figure 4-1 on page 22.

 SS_CredSet identifies that a credential has one or more sets of key-value pairs assigned to it.
 The miCASA credential store is supported on Linux and Windows.
-CASA Manager also supports KDE Wallet and GNOME Keyring on Linux.
+CASA Manager also supports KDE

+Wallet and GNOME Keyring on Linux.
 CASA enables you to manage secrets among all three credential stores in Novell legacy applications or third-party applications.